-To reach the property from Boulder, head west on Linden Ave. to Timber Lane.
+The property can be reached from Nederland by traveling north on the Peak to Peak Hwy. to Ridge Road east to Rocky Knob Lane.
 Emergency evacuation from this property is dependent on the location of a fire at a given time.
-Two main evacuation routes could be north or south on Timber Lane to Linden east to the city of Boulder.
+Two main evacuation routes could be east on Ridge Road to a private road that ends at Boulder Canyon then east to the city of Boulder or west on to Ridge Road to the Peak To Peak Hwy.